atsign-foundation/docs.atsign.com/content/docs/atplatform/specification.md

 title: "Protocol Specification" # The title (ON THE PAGE)
 lead: Learn about the specification of the @protocol

-description: The specification of the Atsign protocol on the Atsign platform
+description: The specification of the Atsign protocol on the atPlatform

 draft: false # Change this to "true" to hide the page
 toc: true # Change this to "false" to hide the table of contents